chinmaysagade/reWizeNotes/purpose.md

 - Pro Tip.
 Above all, slow down.
 Feel as if you're strolling down a quiet street, not jetting by at an altitude of 30,000 feet.
 When you encounter the smell of cinnamon, a four leaf clover, or whatever it is that gives you joy, stop and say, "thanks!"

+### Balance it your way.
+Weigh the elements of your life in a way that makes sense to you . . . not to somebody else.

+- Why It Matters.
+Another person’s idea of balance might not be right for you — in fact, it might cause more harm than good.
+Trust you know best what balance looks — and feels — like for you.

+- Pro Tip.
+Juggling life's many elements is an ongoing project, and we need all the help we can get.
+So seek advice from people who matter to you, read books, make spreadsheets.
+But then take time to reflect on what's right for you.

+###  Imagine Your Best Self, Then Be It.
+Today, choose to be the kind of person you aspire to be in one specific way.
+Pick one best self trait and one way to be closer to it.

+- Why It Matters.
+We are who we choose to be — so be very careful who you choose to be.

+- Pro Tip.
+Are you who you want to be?
+Imagine picking the person you want to be.
+Consider the characteristics of this person when they're at their best.
+How can you incorporate more of these characteristics in your life?